 The Be You Mental Health Continuum (incl.
 PDF)

-Be You is an initiative of Beyond Blue, an organization dedicated to providing mental health and volunteering services, both online and in person.
-With close association to the BETLS (Behaviour, Emotions, Thoughts, Learning, and Social Relationships) theory of mental health, the Be You mental health continuum tool traces specific signs and symptoms of mental disorders from an early stage.
+Be You is an initiative of Beyond Blue, an organization dedicated to providing mental health and volunteering services.
+The Be You mental health continuum tool traces specific signs and symptoms of mental disorders from an early stage.

-Be You is a favorite choice among educators, childcare supporters, and mental health community workers, as it:
+Be You is a favorite choice among educators, childcare workers, and mental health practitioners, as it:

 - Provides an opportunity to give accessible training and evidence-based information to students and parents about learning difficulties and overall academic performance.